Effect of gas flow on electronic transport in a DNA-decorated carbon nanotube: Conclusions

 \section{Conclusions}

-In conclusion, the two time current correlation function for the experimental data \cite{5} has been calculated and for this system, analytical calculations of quantum electronic transport have been presented by setting up a tight-binding model and applying the time-dependent NEGF formalism.
-The Green's functions and coupling functions have been expanded using the adiabatic expansion in the slow variable and the Fourier transform has been taken with respect to the fast variable for the Green's functions.
-With the help of the Green's functions and coupling functions the zeroth and first order contributions to the current have been investigated.
+In conclusion, the two-time current correlation function for the experimental data \cite{12} has been calculated and for this system analytical calculations of quantum electronic transport have been presented by setting up a tight-binding model and applying the time-dependent NEGF formalism.
+The Green's functions and coupling functions have been expanded using the adiabatic expansion in the slow variable and the Fourier transform has been taken with respect to the fast variable.
+With the help of the Green's functions and coupling functions, the zeroth and first order contributions to the current have been investigated.
+We explicitly calculate the sensor response by considering a form for the hopping integral in terms of $\rm \Delta a_{cc}(\bar t)$.
+The sensor response is found to be sensitive to the DNA bases.

-Equations (1), (4)-(6) carry the principle results of this paper.
-The correlation function equation (1) is a measure of the sensitivity and selectivity of the DNA-decorated SWCN sensors and suggest that these gas flow sensors may also be used as DNA sequence detectors where the pattern of correlation functions may be used as a benchmark for the particular chemical signal encoded in a DNA sequence.
+Equations (1), (4)-(6) carry the principal results of this paper.
+The correlation function equation (1) is a measure of the sensitivity and selectivity of the DNA-decorated SWNT sensors and suggest that these gas flow sensors may also be used as DNA sequence detectors, where the pattern of correlation functions may be used as a benchmark for the particular chemical signal encoded in a DNA sequence.
 Equation (4) presents the zeroth order time-dependent current, which is the Landauer formula that depends on the slow time variable $\bar{t}$.
-The dependence of the transmission function and hence the current on $\gamma_{ij}(\bar{t})$ and $\varepsilon_{X_i} (\bar{t})$ has been shown by an explicit formula, equation (5).
-Equation (6) shows the first order contribution to the current for the experiment \cite{5}, which is proportional to the zeroth and first order Green's functions.
+The dependence of the transmission function and hence the current, on $\gamma_{ij}(\bar{t})$ and $\varepsilon_{X_i} (\bar{t})$, has been shown by an explicit formula, equation (5).
+Equation (6) shows the first order contribution to the current for the experiment \cite{12}, which is proportional to the zeroth and first order Green's functions.
 The formula for the time-dependent current is then used to compare the theoretical results with the experiment.
-An expression for the charge transfer per second is obtained using the current.
+An expression for the net charge transfer per second is obtained using the current.

 The numerical and analytical approaches used in this work can be applied to a broad range of systems where gas flows over nano-structures doped with different chemical and biological molecules.
 This will provide a method for the study of time-dependent electronic transport in low dimensional disordered systems with gas flow.
+We believe that the analyses done in this manuscript are also applicable to DNA-decorated graphene sensors \cite{36} and give predictions to strengthen future experiments.